Grand Tournoi Européen (Roubaix) 1911

 This football tournament was one of various sports events organised at the occasion of the "Exposition Internationale du Nord de la France de 1911" held in Roubaix.

 In February 1910 a rebel Belgian federation, the F.B.S.A.
-(Fédération Belge des Sports Athlétiques), joined the U.I.A.F.A.
+(Fédération belge des sports athlétiques), joined the U.I.A.F.A.
 Later that year, the F.E.C.F.
-(Federación Española de Clubs de Foot-ball), a Catalan initiative vying for supremacy in Spain with the Unión Española de Clubs de Foot-ball, entered as well, together with "Austria"; in fact, this "Austrian" federation was the Z.F.P.
-(Związkiem Footballistów Polskich) from Galicia (then part of Cisleithanien, the Austrian half of the Habsburg Doppelmonarchie), a "federation" initiated by (and in fact only consisting of) Wisła Kraków, which joined the U.I.A.F.A. in December 1910; finally, at its January 1911 congress in Paris federations from Switzerland (L.S.S., Ligue Sportive Suisse), British East Africa (!) and "South America" were reportedly admitted as new U.I.A.F.A. members.
+(Federación Española de Clubs de Foot-ball), a Catalan initiative vying for supremacy in Spain with the U.E.C.F.
+(Unión Española de Clubs de Foot-ball), entered as well, followed by "Austria"; or rather, Galicia, as this "Austrian" federation was the Z.F.P.
+(Związkiem Footballistów Polskich) from Galicia (then part of Cisleithanien, the Austrian half of the Habsburg Doppelmonarchie), a federation officially founded in May 1911 at the initiative of Wisła Kraków, which had already joined the U.I.A.F.A. on its own in December 1910 after withdrawing from the Ö.F.V. – only to return within a year, in July 1911, by joining the newly founded Z.P.P.N.
+(Związek Polski Piłki Nożnej, known in Austria as Deutscher Fußball-Verband für Polen), a Galician subfederation of the Ö.F.V. initiated by local rivals Cracovia, thus killing off the Z.F.P. after a mere two months.

 All matches were played at the Stadium de l'Exposition de Roubaix.